vsowjanyarani/doc/README.md

-        AATMANI PROJECT BUILD AND DEPLOYMENT AUTOMATION
+           AATMANI PROJECT DEVOPS DOCUMENTATION
 ## Introduction

-   This documentation tells automatic build and deployment of the nodejs project.Finally monitoring the application in grafana and log streaming.
+   This documentation provides details of automatic build and deployment of the nodejs project, and the monitoring & log streaming setup.

 ## Tools used
  - Infrastructure as code - Terraform